EnochBal/LLM-Text-Generation/README.md

 To replicate this code, you'll need to use a valid OpenAI key.
 The purpose of this project is to show users how to programatically interacting with OpenAI’s models for text generation, summarization, and more.

+Instructions:

+1.- Run the following commands in your terminal to install openai and dotenv packages:
+    !pip install openai
+    !pip install python-dotenv

+2.- Make sure you have a valid OpenAI key with available tokens.

+3.- Replace the string "Insert you key here" with your actual key.

+3.- Adjust parameters as you wish.

+4.- Enjoy!